 Short answer, PROBABLY!
 Longer answer, it depends on the complexity of the logo.
 We gotta make it fit!
 If it does, it costs $40 to add that to back of the pins.

 Absolutely.
-Email me and we can get a dialog going about it.
-I start at $45 per hour for design work, but we can also price per project.
-We'll have to discuss it to get a better idea.
+Check me out over at Eastside Design Co. and we can get a dialog going about it.
+We’ll have to discuss it to get a better idea of what you need.